What is the Regulatory Strategy Review?

 Clinical Strategy Review

 The clinical evaluation is a critical element in the CE marking regulatory pathway for placing a new medical device on the European market.
 It can be expensive, time-consuming and challenging.
 The Medical Device Directives (MDD and AIMDD), place emphasis on a sound clinical evaluation as part of a technical document submission for all risk classes, especially high risk Class III and implantable devices.

-As a Notified Body, our clinical strategy review can help to ensure that the device manufacturer’s proposed Clinical Plan will be sufficient to meet the requirements outlined in the relevant Directives, Standards and Guidance used by the Notified Body.
-We offer this Service for the full range of Medical, Active Implantable and In Vitro Diagnostic Devices.
+As a Notified Body, BSI's Clinical Strategy Review will identify shortcomings or potential pitfalls in manufacturers' clinical strategy or literature data, which do not meet the requirements outlined in the relevant Directives, Standards and Guidance used by the Notified Body.
+We offer this Service for the full range of Medical and Active Implantable Devices.

-Note: Clinical Strategy Review (CSR) cannot be be completed on the Medicinal substance in a Device Drug Combination product.
+Note 1: CSR cannot be completed on the Medicinal substance in a Device Drug Combination product.